igrishaev/pg2/README.md

 `Timestamp` class for dates, which is horrible.
 In PG2, all the `java.time.*` classes are supported for reading and writing.

-...And plenty of other features.
+And plenty of other features.

 ## Documentation